 1. Read Your Current Bill

 For switching phone providers, it helps to have a copy of your most recent service invoice on hand.
 You’ll be able to see how much you’re paying per line as well as additional features you have added on, the number of minutes you’re using, and other fees associated with hardware or local taxes.
+For small business owners, every dollar counts and this will help you make a better comparison of providers.

 By being prepared with your current phone bill, you’ll be able to better compare the services and prices you’re being offered.
 However, don’t only focus on price.
 Keep in mind your experience with your current provider in terms of support, service, and features.